Five years after South China Sea ruling, China's presence around Philippines only growing

 He said other fishermen had reported being rammed or blasted with water cannons while working in what they considered their historic fishing grounds - which they had hoped to secure after the ruling in The Hague in 2016.

-China rejected the ruling and has stood by its claim to most of the waters within a so-called Nine Dash Line, which is also contested by Brunei, Malaysia, the Philippines, Taiwan and Vietnam.
+China’s foreign ministry reiterated on Friday that Beijing did not accept the ruling nor any claims or actions based on it.
+China lays claim to most of the waters within a so-called Nine Dash Line, which is also contested by Brunei, Malaysia, the Philippines, Taiwan and Vietnam.

+Chinese fishing vessels operating in the area are doing so in line with domestic and international law, the foreign ministry said in a statement to Reuters, adding they are not subject to China’s annual summer fishing moratorium, which runs until Aug.
+16.

 In just one incident in March, the Philippines complained of incursions by what it said were more than 200 Chinese militia vessels into the exclusive economic zone (EEZ), which extends 200 nautical miles from its coast.

-Chinese diplomats said the boats were sheltering from rough seas and no militia were aboard.
+In its statement, China’s foreign ministry did not address a question about the presence of Chinese ships in the Philippines’ EEZ.
+Chinese diplomats previously said the boats were sheltering from rough seas and no militia were aboard.

 “The data here is very clear,” said Greg Poling of Washington’s Center for Strategic and International Studies.
 “Chinese Coast Guard ships and the militia are in the Philippines’ EEZ more than they were five years ago.”